Policing and Law Enforcement Investigation MSc

 How you'll be assessed

-You will be assessed through coursework which will include assignments, such as essays, and the completion of portfolios or problem-solving exercises involving case studies or hypothetical scenarios.
+You will be assessed through a variety of coursework tasks which will include assignments, such as essays, individual or group presentations and the completion of portfolios.
+During the seminar sessions there will be problem-solving exercises involving case studies or hypothetical scenarios.
 You will be required to identify and apply the pertinent law, policy, process or regulations to a given set of facts.

-Your dissertation will be 15,000 words in length and could, for example, focus on a topic involving research around an element of investigation.
+Your dissertation will be 12,000 words in length and could, for example, focus on a topic involving research around an element of investigation or workplace experience (suitably anonymised).
 It may also be conducted in the context of an employment setting, such as a police force or law enforcement agency.

 There are no formal written examinations as part of the current assessment methods on this taught Masters degree.